TRIHALOMETHANES IN WATER (THMs) – THE HEALTH RISKS & REMOVAL

 The U.S. Environmental Protection Agency (EPA) regulations give two choices for disinfectant residual in public water supplies: chlorine or chloramine.
 Many major water agencies are changing to chloramine to meet current and anticipated federal drinking water regulations.
 Since the Safe Drinking Water Act of 1974 and its amendments, utilities around the country have made changes to their disinfection strategies to meet more stringent regulations for either microbial contaminants or disinfection byproducts (DBPs).
 Both chlorine and chloramine react with other compounds in the water to form DBPs.

-Chlorine forms many byproducts, including trihalomethanes (THMs) and haloacetic acids (HAAs), whereas chloramine forms a significantly lower amount of THMs and HAAs but also forms N-nitrosodimethylamine (NDMA), which is unregulated but suspected of being carcinogenic and EPA is studying it.
+Chlorine forms many byproducts, including trihalomethanes (THMs) and haloacetic acids (HAAs), whereas chloramine (a compound of chlorine and ammonia) forms a significantly lower amount of THMs and HAAs.
 NDMA is formed when chloramine decays in the water and releases ammonia through a process called nitrification, which converts to nitrosamines from ammonia-oxidizing bacteria.